 Where will these warnings appear in the editor?

-If you're designing a book, you'll find the low resolution and color profile warnings appear at the top left of each book page.
+If you're designing a project in the "legacy editor", you'll find the low resolution and color profile warnings appear at the top left of each book page.
 The blank page warning will appear when you click Add to Cart from within the editor.

 ^ low resolution warning on book

-Designing any other product, warnings appear in the bottom right corner of the editor - click the small ! symbol to see the details of each warning.
+Designing any product in the "new editor", warnings appear in the bottom right corner of the editor - click the small ! symbol to see the details of each warning.

 ^ low resolution warning on print